It is easy and cheap to book a “backpack taxi” on the camino and it is a good solution if you have physical challenges and cannot carry your backpack

 I had many thoughts about it as I have always felt that my backpack was a part of my camino, reminding me of how I was feeling.
 It was much more than a mere container for my physical needs and gear.
 It was also a picture and mirror of all the experiences, memories, patterns and dilemmas I was carrying with me through my life.

 Read more here “A pilgrim with two backpacks”

 Before we left I really couldn’t imagine what it would be like to be separated from my backpack.
 Would it mean anything?
 Would I miss it badly?
 What happened was that the camino opened a whole new dimension inside me – regarding handling life’s ups and downs and about carrying each other’s burdens in a family.

-More about this in my article on “The camino in good times and bad times”
+More about this in my article on “The camino for better and worse”

 Pippi slows down

 Having the courage to trek with a small backpack was mildly put a change in a very dramatic way for me.
 I have always been Pippi, and rarely allowed myself any kind for weakness or vulnerability.
 However now after struggling for a year with a knee problem and now an injured heel, it was necessary to slow down and give myself care and allow myself to sit down and relax.

 Both my physiotherapist and doctor gave me the green light to walk the camino, but I luckily also listened to my foot.
 “Walk slow, listen, feel me – and kindly book a mochila taxi?”.
 That is what I did and even then, my mochila taxi camino was the toughest camino to date.
 It kept me alert both physically and mentally and it has taught me to listen to my body!